2007 Florida Atlantic Owls baseball team

 The 2007 Florida Atlantic Owls baseball team was the intercollegiate baseball team of Florida Atlantic University.
-It competed on the Division I level in the Sun Belt Conference.
+They competed on the Division I level in the Sun Belt Conference.
 The 2007 team marked the first season of baseball to compete in the Sun Belt, as last year the Owls played in the Atlantic Sun Conference.
 After a disappointing 2006 season, FAU looked to bounce back in 2007, hoping to return to Regionals - possibly farther.
 However, the first season in the Sun Belt did not live up to expectations in Boca Raton, and the Owls finished the regular season at .500 in conference and were bounced from the Sun Belt Conference Tournament in their third game.
 For a second straight season, FAU would not reach the Regionals.